Skip to content

 In-Depth Review

-Why I Finally Justified Spending a Small Fortune on a Pram
+Why Parents Justify Spending a Small Fortune on This Pram

-Two years later, the Fox 5 is the single most-used baby item we own.
-Not the cot, not the high chair, not the fancy monitor.
-This pram.
-And when something gets used every single day for years, the maths on the price starts to look very different.
+For many owners, the Fox 5 becomes the most-used baby item in the house — ahead of the cot, the high chair, or the monitor.
+When something gets used every single day for years, the maths on the price starts to look very different.

 The Ride Is the Whole Point

-People underestimate suspension until they have pushed a cheap stroller over a cracked pavement with a sleeping baby who then is not sleeping.
-The Fox 5 has full suspension and large puncture-proof wheels, and it soaks up the bumps that used to wake my daughter every time.
+People tend to underestimate suspension until they've pushed a cheap stroller over a cracked pavement with a sleeping baby who then isn't sleeping anymore.
+The Fox 5's full suspension and large puncture-proof wheels are designed to absorb bumps that would otherwise wake a napping baby.

-For a full-size pram this substantial, I assumed folding would be a two-person ordeal.
-It is not.
-One hand, one motion, and it collapses to a standing package I can wheel or carry.
-When you are juggling a baby and a changing bag at the boot of the car, that one detail saves your sanity daily.
+For a full-size pram this substantial, a two-person folding process wouldn't be surprising.
+Instead, one hand and one motion collapses it into a standing package that can be wheeled or carried.
+When juggling a baby and a changing bag at the boot of the car, that detail matters daily.

 The Honest Downsides

-This is where I have to be fair.
-The Fox 5 is heavy, around 15 kilograms, and I feel every gram when I lift it into a high car boot or, worse, up the steps to our flat.
-If you live somewhere with stairs and no lift, seriously think twice.
+The Fox 5 is heavy, around 15 kilograms, which is noticeable when lifting it into a high car boot or up a flight of stairs.
+If you live somewhere with stairs and no lift, that weight is worth thinking through carefully before buying.

 The price is eye-watering.
 There is no gentle way to say it.
 This is a premium purchase, and if your budget is tight there are strollers at a quarter of the cost that will get your baby from A to B perfectly safely.

-That reframed it for me.
-Spread across two children and years of daily use, the cost per journey is genuinely small, and the resale value softens the blow further.
+Spread across two children and years of daily use, the cost per journey becomes genuinely small, and the resale value softens the upfront price further.

 Who Should Buy It